Warren Hastings (1802 EIC ship): Eighth EIC voyage (1825–1826)

-Captain Richard Rawes and Warrren Hastings left The Downs on 1 May 1825.
+Captain Richard Rawes and Warren Hastings left The Downs on 1 May 1825.
 On the way, severe weather caused considerable damage, forcing Rawes to divert to Penang, which she reached on 27 August, for repairs.
 The repairs took some time long as Warren Hastings did not reach Singapore until 3 October.
 A cyclone on the way to China again caused damage, but she arrived at Whampoa on 6 November.
 Homeward bound, she crossed the Second Bar on 6 February 1826, reached St Helena on 3 May, and arrived at The Downs on 23 June.

 Fate

 In 1829 Warren Hastings was sold for breaking up after having been laid up for some time.